Nigerian Egg Stew

 Crack eggs into a bowl, sprinkle half of the salt and beat with a fork or balloon whisk. set aside.

-Pour vegetable oil into the frying pan and place over high heat.
+Pour vegetable oil into a dry frying pan and place over high heat.

-When it is hot, add the onions, tomato and pepper.
+When the oil is hot, add the onions, tomato and pepper.

-Fry till onions is translucent and oil has reappeared in place of water.
+Fry until the onions is translucent and oil has reappeared in place of water.
 This can take less than 5 minutes.

 Do not stir, till the egg at the bottom has solidified.
 Gently flip over in portions, lifting large chunks.